Assessed value

 Deferment Qualifications are as follows:

-Your gross household income for preceding year did not exceed $40,000 and...
+Gross household income for the preceding year did not exceed $40,000 and are ...

 -